ahmadawais/WP-CPT-Boilerplate/README.md

-# WordPress Custom Post Type Plugin boilerplate.
+# WordPress Custom Post Type Plugin Boilerplate.

 This is a WordPress Custom Post Type Plugin boilerplate.
 It makes creating custom post types easy and saves a lot of time.
 It is also properly documented to make it convenient for you to customize it as per your needs.